Smanar/timebox/README.md

 # timebox
 With this code you can control timebox divoom, sound + image.
+This code is not from me, just an adaptation, for authors take a look on https://github.com/derHeinz/divoom-adapter or https://github.com/jbfuzier/timeboxmini

 Somes exemples